-There are many different ways to tackle debt problems.
+There are many ways to tackle debt problems.
 One of these is debt consolidation.
 Debt consolidation involves taking out a lower interest loan and using it to pay off your existing debts.

 Making just one monthly payment instead of several, and saving on interest in the process, sounds like the perfect situation, right?
 Not necessarily.
 Before you decide whether it’s right for you, it’s important to know the pros and cons of debt consolidation.